Ayşe Sultan (daughter of Ahmed III): Birth

 Ayşe Sultan was born on 10 October 1715 in the Topkapı Palace.
-Her father was Sultan Ahmed III and her mother was Musli Emine Kadın (called also Muslıhe, Muslu or Musalli).
+Her father was Sultan Ahmed III and her mother was Emine Muslı Kadın (called also Muslıhe, Muslu or Musalli).
 She had a younger full sister named Zübeyde Sultan.
 At her birth, she was nicknamed Küçük Ayşe, meaning Ayşe "the younger", to distinguish her from her cousin Ayşe "the eldest" (Büyük Ayşe), daughter of Mustafa II.

 Marriages

-In 1728, when Ayşe Sultan was thirten years old, Ahmed betrothed her to his swordbearer Kunduracızade Istanbullu Mehmed Pasha, and appointed him the governor of Rumelia.
+In 1728, when Ayşe Sultan was thirteen years old, Ahmed betrothed her to his swordbearer Kunduracızade Istanbullu Mehmed Pasha, and appointed him the governor of Rumelia.
 The marriage contract was concluded on 28 September 1728, and the wedding took place on 4 October 1728 at the Topkapı Palace.
 The couple were given the Valide Kethüdası Mehmed Pasha Palace, located at Süleymaniye as their residence, but the marriage was consummated only in 1733.
 In 1730, the grand vizier Nevşehirli Damat Ibrahim Pasha was killed in the uprising of Patrona Halil and Ahmed III was deposed.
 Ayşe Sultan's husband, Mehmed Pasha, became the grand vizier in October 1730.
 He remained grand vizier until January 1731, after which he was appointed, the governor of Aleppo.
 He died in 1738.